-Most current course textbooks are located in the Reserve collection, however at least 1 copy of each current course textbook may circulate.
-These books, identified with a violet dot and 7-day book stickers, circulate for 7 days and are not eligible for renewal or holds.
+Most current course textbooks are located in the Reserve collection, however at least one copy of each current course textbook may circulate.
+These books, identified with a 7 day book sticker, circulate for 7 days and are not eligible for renewal or holds.
 Patrons will be invoiced immediately for any unreturned items in the textbook regular collection.